By Philip Morrice

 The industry profile of today reflects the wants of a more discerning public, better educated and more demanding consumers and the opening up of emerging markets into which Scotch had barely penetrated at the time of writing.
 Thus, we have witnessed the rise of the single malts within an overall expanding production base and the emergence of numerous craft distilleries to add an exciting ingredient to the mix of what Scotch whisky has become as the world’s leading spirit in terms of reputation, consumer acceptance and value relative to volume.

 Ownership of distilleries and brands has seen some quite significant changes and on the regulatory front there has been both progress and regression, depending on whether one is looking at market liberalisation or the burden of taxation.

 The Guide was relatively successful with a print run of 12,000 copies.
-Most of these were the standard hardback, but there were about 2,000 paperback versions and 500 of a special leather-bound edition which was destined for a select few customers and executives/directors of Schweppes.
+Most of these were the standard hardback, but there were about 2,000 paperback versions and 500 of a special leather-bound edition which was destined for the special customers of Schweppes.

 Republishing the guide in e-book format more than 35 years after it originally appeared has the intent of giving whisky enthusiasts an opportunity to enjoy a detailed insight into the Scotch whisky industry as it used to be.
 I intend soon to up date it and republish it in a way that will give a similar detailed insight into the industry in its present form.